FAQ

 What’s the difference between structural editing, copyediting, and proofreading?

-Think of them like three steps that take place one after the other.
+Think of them like three steps that take place one after the other, although there can be some overlap.